 What happens when 14 women are trying to scrunch into an 11-seater van to get to a rooftop bar for Happy Hour?

 There’s laughing, hooting, and comparisons to a clown car.
 Then someone shouts: “It’s like a bachelorette weekend.”
-That prompts the driver to turn up the music and the seat dancing to begin.
+That prompts the driver to turn up the music and then the seat dancing begins.

 This was how NextTribe’s trip to Charleston, South Carolina, started.
 Thankfully we were only driving a few blocks—from The King Charles Inn, where we were staying, to the bar with the best view in the city, atop the Market Pavilion Hotel.
 And I can truthfully say that moment of goofy togetherness set the tone for the whole trip.